Due diligence reporting tool

 How do you manage the risks associated with fraudulent email instructions?

-As well as our data and system security, we have implemented processes to help prevent fraud, particularly through email.
-We will not accept instructions by email and our advisers use a secure messaging service to pass instructions to us.
+As well as our data and system security, we’ve implemented processes to help prevent fraud, particularly through email.
 Many fraud attempts are the result of advisers taking client instructions via email (such as change of bank details and subsequent withdrawal requests).

 It’s important that advisers have processes in place to ensure such requests are genuine.
 To reduce the risk to clients, we have implemented a control by which the adviser must confirm that they have checked bank details with the customer either face-to-face or via a phone call.
 For payments to us, we apply a risk-based approach to determine if we would apply enhanced due diligence to verify the underlying source of wealth and source of funds if the client is investing a large sum or lives in a higher risk country.